 "I've been thinking I ought to try digging the buggy out and resuming, which is what I was actually doing, as you see.

-"I've been thinking of leaving the buggy, and fetching a tarp and some ropes, and dragging the 'scope up the trail, but I'm not sure what snow will do to the buggy works if I leave the buggy in it.
+"I've been thinking of leaving the buggy, and fetching a tarp and some ropes, and dragging the 'scope up the trail, but I'm not sure I can and I'm not sure what snow will do to the buggy works if I leave the buggy in it.

 "And I've been thinking I have a big, strong friend coming over, and maybe he will show up soon and fix everything."